 One of the best kept secrets in the natural beauty world is that oil is the absolute best way to remove eye makeup.
-It’s gentle, it’s thorough and it’s nourishing.
-It literally dissolves mascara and eye liner in an instant.
+It’s gentle, it’s thorough, nourishing and works for all skin types.
+It literally dissolves mascara and eye liner in an instant, even waterproof mascara!
 That’s good news right?
 Yes, but there’s more!

 The fact that oil dissolves eye makeup is pretty exciting if you’ve ever spent good money on an eye makeup remover in addition to a facial cleanser.
 I view eye makeup remover products as a gimmick.
 It’s marketed to women that believe they must have every product available in order to have beautiful skin.
 It’s another load of bull the beauty industry is dishing.

-This DIY eye makeup remover is so incredibly easy.
+This homemade eye makeup remover is so incredibly easy.
 In fact, if you want, just scoop out a dollop of coconut oil or even olive oil tonight when you are cleansing your face.
 You’ll see how good it feels to your eyes as well as how gentle it removes even waterproof eye makeup!
 Just follow up with your regular facial cleanser and you’re makeup free!
 It’s literally that simple.